bitwarden/help/_articles/plans-and-pricing/update-billing-info.md

 Your billing information can only be updated from the [Bitwarden Web Vault](https://vault.bitwarden.com).

 {% warning %}
-Subscriptions to individual Premium plans and Organizations plans are **separate**; you will need to update your billing information in separate areas.
+Subscriptions to individual plans and Organizations plans are **separate**; you will need to update your billing information in separate areas.
 If you have **both** Premium and Organizations subscriptions, updating billing information for one will not update the other.
 {% endwarning %}

 ### In This Article